 There, I’ve just saved you countless hours and days of frustration in searching through a lot of nonsense trying to find the perfect Bible reading plan!
-You could also add the reading of one Psalm (and Proverb) every day if you want – I’ve found those to be very helpful to my soul, and to reinforce the assurance of God’s perfect and holy hope as you begin to trust the Lord and His Word in all things at all times.
+You could also add the reading of one Psalm and Proverb each day if you want – I’ve found those to be very helpful to my soul and to reinforce the assurance of God’s perfect and holy hope as you begin to trust the Lord and His Word in all things at all times.

 START AT THE BEGINNING

 To emphasize this point: Would you buy a new and exciting romance novel or thriller and then pick it up and start reading it randomly in the middle?
 I didn’t think so.
 And yet, some think that it is okay to do just that with the Bible.
 I confess in truth that I was also under that belief when I was first saved, and I thought that God would (through the Holy Spirit) open the Bible to just the right page I needed.
 I now see that as nonsense.
 While the Spirit certainly guides us in all things, it is not how one should regularly approach reading and studying the Bible.
 The reason you don’t just start reading in the middle (or randomly wherever you happen to open it) is that the beginning of the book introduces the main character (God in our case) and the main plotline for the book’s story (humanity and sin in our case).

 Others believe that they can ignore the Old Testament (OT) because it is “obsolete.”
 I originally did that also, and now realize that is also wrong.
 Without reading the OT, you won’t understand why we are where we are today or the need for Jesus, or the nature of God Himself, etc. The OT gives context and understanding to the New Testament (NT).
 You cannot ignore either one; some churches teach that you should only read the NT – that is yet another false teaching!